Issue-System/arch-as-code/README.md

 Arch as code required Java 8 or greater to be installed.

-You can download the latest binary [here](https://github.com/nahknarmi/arch-as-code/releases/latest).
+You can download the latest tarball [here](https://github.com/nahknarmi/arch-as-code/releases/latest).

 Alternatively you can run commands below for your respective OS.